 Mangal Sutra and Sindoor:

 Mangal Sutra is typically made of gold with small black beads which speak to the holy relationship between them.
-Groom puts the mangal sutra around bride’s neck and applies sindoor (vermillion) in the separation of her hair.
+Groom puts the mangal sutra around the bride’s neck and applies sindoor (vermillion) in the separation of her hair.
 These are both physical symbols that make her most recognized to the world as a wedded lady.

 Aashirvaad (Blessings for the Married Couple):